paralysis symptoma and causes

 Traumatic Injurie: Spinal cord injuries, head trauma

-Genetic Disorders: Spinal muscular atrophy (SMA), amyotrophic lateral sclerosis (ALS)
+Genetic – spinal muscular atrophy (SMA) and amyotrophic lateral sclerosis (ALS)

 Clinical Examination and Neurological Testing